Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Fractality and Asymptotic Behaviors

 Obviously, the same relation holds for the Fourier sine coefficient $b_N=\frac{{1}}{{L}}\int_I f(x)\sin\left(\frac{{N\pi}}{{L}}x\right)dx$.
 Thus, according to \cite{hardi} this self-similarity is turned to fractality as one considers the additional condition of nowhere differentiability: $0<s<1$.
-In the following we may refer to $s$ as the \emph{fractality scale}. \\
+From now on $s$ is referred to as the \emph{fractality scale}. \\

 \textbf{b) Widespread Fractals}\\